 We aim to build the evidence base for policy changes that will help make physical activity an everyday experience for all children.

-PARC is a collaboration of faculty from four leading universities —UC San Diego, Georgia Institute of Technology, Johns Hopkins University, and North Carolina State University, Baylor University, and San Diego State University— with backgrounds in public health, city planning, behavioral science, and parks and recreation.
+PARC is a collaboration of faculty from six leading universities —UC San Diego, Georgia Institute of Technology, Johns Hopkins University, North Carolina State University, Baylor University, and San Diego State University— with backgrounds in public health, city planning, behavioral science, and parks and recreation.
 Coordination of PARC is managed by a team based at UC San Diego, Baylor University, and North Carolina State University.
 Learn more about the PARC team.

 We conduct, commission, and disseminate top-quality research to build evidence on policies, practices and built environments that promote safe and developmentally appropriate physical activity for children.
 PARC has five primary objectives: